cmatthewbrooks/r2kit/README.md

 * sessionstarter.py - Run from inside an r2 session to auto rename imports, thunks, wrapper functions, and library functions.
 * funclist.py - Run from inside an r2 session or externally against a binary to list certain function types.
-* functoyara.py - Run from inside an r2 session to create a YARA signature for the bytes of the current function..
+* functoyara.py - Run from inside an r2 session to create a YARA signature for the bytes of the current function.

-See [WORKFLOW](WORKFLOW.md) for more information.
+See [the workflow document](docs/WORKFLOW.md) for more information on usage.

+There is also a sigs.py file used to generate signature hashes or match signature hashes during a session.
+Read the [signatures](docs/SIGNATURES.md) document for more information on the usage and the [library info](docs/LIBINFO.md) document for more information on library code in general.

 ## Thanks